 A lot of people waste time and energy by rereading and reconsidering tasks they have to do.
 Instead of taking care of the task at hand, they might think “I’ll take care of this later” and move on to something else.
 Later on, they will have to re-evaluate what to do with the task and this again eats up time and energy.
 It’s not uncommon to do this a couple times for the same task.

 Each time you have to re-evaluate and reconsider what to do, you waste valuable time.
 Over the course of a week, month, or year the time adds up.

 Let’s say you have 5 tough emails in your inbox.
 They have meeting requests, require research, ask multiple questions… “you’ll take care of this later.”
 You re-read the email twice before taking action on the third time.
 If it takes you 2 minutes to re-read the email, that’s 20 minutes of re-work.
 Just 20 minutes of re-work a day, 5 days a week for a 48-week working year adds up to 80 hours.
 That’s 2 full 40 hour work weeks!

 Some common examples where you can apply the “touch it once” principle:

-The diagram just gives an example of sources (email, staff, phone) that might give you incoming tasks.
+The above flowchart with instantly tell you whether it would be more efficient to do the task now, delegate it, or save it for later.
+It starts with potential sources (email, staff, phone) that might give you incoming tasks.
 Now here I use the time limit of 5 minutes.
 This can be different for anyone depending on the task and your schedule.